Society

 Implementation of Engagement Survey

 We conduct well-being research in our annual engagement survey.
-More than 80% of employees* have given positive answers to the questions about “a safe workplace” for three consecutive years.
+More than 80% of employees* have given positive answers to the questions about “a safe workplace” for four consecutive years.

 • Scope: Sysmex Corporation